larajax/docs/guide/ajax-responses.md

     ->data(['questionsNeeded' => 2]);
 ```

-These errors are handled by the AJAX framework.
+These errors are handled by the AJAX framework and trigger error event handlers.

 ```html
 <form